gaurav-arun/linux_server_configuration/README.md

 ### First Login into linux instance
 1. Run `chmod 600 ~/.ssh/udacity_fsnd.rsa` to restrict the permissions.
 2. ssh into the linux instance using `ssh -i ~/.ssh/lightrail_key.rsa ubuntu@<your_static_ip>`
+3. Run `sudo apt-get update` to download and update the package lists for all the repositories and PPAs.
+4. Run `sudo apt-get upgrade` to upgrade all the packages and their dependencies to the newest version.

 ## Create a new user `grader` with sudo permissions
 1. Run `sudo adduser grader`